AmericanGeezus/TeamsFunctions/help/about_VoiceConfiguration.md

 ## SHORT DESCRIPTION

-All things needed to configure for Voice, Direct Routing or Calling Plans
+All things needed to configure Users for Direct Routing or Calling Plans

 ## LONG DESCRIPTION